The map below features the cases covered in the Climate Rights Database. Click on a marker to display further information about a case.

 Submit a case

-The map and database are regularly updated, but we welcome submissions of relevant cases that have not yet been incorporated.
-Click here to contact us with suggestions for additional cases.
+The map and database are regularly updated, but it is not exhaustive; we accordingly welcome submissions of relevant cases that have not yet been incorporated, or updates one existing ones.
+Click here to contact us with suggestions.

-Although all of the information on this site is correct to the best of our knowledge, errors and omissions in the coverage of the map and database are possible.
+Although all of the information on this site is correct to the best of our knowledge, errors and omissions in the coverage of the map and database are possible, especially because the field of law in question is constantly evolving.